sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 We created a new process based on an existing example process, and removed unnecessary transitions from the new process.
-We then pushed our changes to the Flex backend using Flex CLI.
+We then pushed our changes to the Flex backend using Sharetribe CLI.

 In addition, we modified our client app to work with the new process by updating